Ever wondered how colors can affect the photos you take in color photography?

 In street photography, finding a great background, such as a textured wall or a colorful showcase, and placing the subject in the background will help you capture a great photo.

-As a photographer, you are responsible for conveying emotions.
-And you have a few tools to do this so that you can show the message and feeling of an image to the audience.
+As a photographer, you are responsible for conveying emotions and you have a few tools to do this so that you can show the message and feeling of an image to the audience.

-Think about colors every day and how to use them more effectively in your work!
+Thus, think about colors every day and how to use them more effectively in your work!